-If you’ve been working full-time jobs, the idea of becoming a freelance writer can be both exciting and terrifying.
+If you’ve been working full-time jobs, the idea of becoming a newbie writer and jumping into freelancing can be both exciting and terrifying.

 It’s like stepping off the ground to walk a tightrope where one false move will send you plummeting to your death.
 There’s more glory, a higher degree of difficulty — but also what feels like a huge amount of risk.